sjaakp/yii2-pluto/README.md

  - **formClass** `null|string` Yii2 class used for forms.
 If `null`, this is set to `ActiveForm` in the 'bootstrap' namespace.
 Default: `null`
  - **multipleRoles** `boolean` Whether more than one role can be assigned to a user.
 In my opinion this is generally a very bad idea.
 Therefore, default: `false`.
+ - **fenceMode** `boolean` Whether the site is 'behind a fence', i.e. completely unaccessible for guest users.
+Every page leads to the login screen.
+Great for development stages.
+      Default: `false`.
  - **profileClass** `null|string|array` Name of the class used as [profile](#profile).
 Can also be a configuration array.
       Default: `null`.
  - **identityClass** `string` Class name of the identity object associated with the current user.